demivlkv/weather-dashboard/README.md

 # v2: Weather Dashboard
-An updated version of my weather dashboard that was originally made with HTML, CSS, and vanilla JavaScript.
-Version two was created with React and TypeScript, in conjunction with the [OpenWeatherMap API](https://openweathermap.org/) to fetch weather current data and forecast.
+This is an updated version of my weather dashboard that was originally made with HTML, CSS, and vanilla JavaScript.
+Version two was created with React and TypeScript, in conjunction with the [OpenWeatherMap API](https://openweathermap.org/) to fetch current weather data and forecast.

 <p align="center">:sparkles: <a href="https://creative-gaufre-7a5162.netlify.app/">View deployed application here</a> :sparkles:</p>